 - i.
-Comply with section 3.3.5.D and signage requirements in the Signage Manual; - ii.
-Have roll-down gate that meets Sound Transit standard criteria and is operable by Sound Transit at the Fare Paid Zone threshold; - iii.
+Comply with section 3.3.5.D and signage requirements in the Customer Signage Design Manual; - ii.
+Have vertical lift doors that meets Sound Transit standard criteria and is operable by Sound Transit at the Fare Paid Zone threshold; - iii.
 Have independent fire-protection and ratings.